DhayaaAnbajagane/Ulagam-simulations/docs/source/data_products.rst

 Lensing convergence shells
 =============

 Instead of providing the raw lensing shells (which cannot be losslessly compressed due to their continuous nature and thus have large storage footprints) we provide scripts that can quickly (<5 min) can construct all lensing shells in the simulation using the density shells mentioned above.
-We also provide scripts to then estimate the lensing field in a given survey, when account for its associated n(z), and also scripts to convert the lensing convergence, "kappa", to the lensing shears "gamma 1, gamma 2".
+We also provide scripts to convert the lensing convergence, "kappa", to the lensing shears "gamma 1, gamma 2".

     1. Convert density to convergence
-    2. Incorporate n(z)
     3. Convert convergence to shears